2018 Lakes District Fall Fair cancelled due to wildfires - Houston Today

 According to Stacey Hainstock with the Tweedsmuir Recreation Commission, organizers put off making this decision as long as they could.

-“With the wildfire situation and the Southside being under evacuation order, it was our only option,” she told Lakes District News.
+“With the wildfire situation and the Southside being under evacuation order, it was our only option,” she told Black Press.
 “This is the second time we have had to cancel due to fires, but we will be back next year.”

 Those who have donated to the event will be contacted by the organizers.